 2. Complexity.
 A fruitful persuasive speech topic will have many facets.
 Topics that are controversial, with some gray area, lend themselves to a high degree of critical thinking.
 They also offer the speaker an opportunity to consider and refute all counterarguments before making a compelling case for his or her own position.

 3. Evidence.
 You want to be able to back up your argument with clear evidence from reputable sources (i.e., not your best friend or dog).
-The more evidence and data you can gather, the more sound your position will be, and the more your audience will be inclined to trust you.
+The more evidence and data you can gather, the more sound your position will be.
+In addition, your audience will be more inclined to trust you.

 4. Personal Connection.
 Do you feel passionately about the topic you’ve chosen?
 If not, it may be time to go back to the drawing board.
 This does not mean you have to support the side you choose; sometimes, arguing for the opposing side of what you personally believe can be an effective exercise in building empathy and perspective.
 Either way, though, the key is to select a topic that you care deeply about.
 Your passion will be infectious to the audience.